RuiRomano/pbigtwmonitor/README.md

 | Parameter      | Description
 | ----------- | --------
-| DataLocation      | URL Path to the root folder on the Storage Account, ex: https://storage.dfs.core.windows.net/pbigatewaymonitor/raw
+| DataLocation      | URL Path to the root folder including the container name (default: '/pbigatewaymonitor/RAW'), using the Distributed File System (DFS) endpoint of the storage account, ex: https<span>://storage.<strong>dfs</strong>.core.windows.net/<strong>pbigatewaymonitor/raw</strong>
 | NumberDays | Filter to the log files to be fetched, if '10' Power BI will read only the latest 10 days of logs
 | MaxLogTextLength | Max size of text column of logs.
 Default: 1000
 | LogFilters | Comma separated file names of log files to be fetched.
 Default: "gatewayerrors,gatewayinfo" If 'None' log files will be excluded